miraisolutions/rTRNG/README.md

 ## Installation

-The package can be installed from our [github repository](https://github.com/miraisolutions/rTRNG) with:
+The package can be installed from our [GitHub repository](https://github.com/miraisolutions/rTRNG) with:

 ``` r